miarond/DNA_Center_Templating/scripts/README.md

 ## Using the "template_runner.py" Script

-This script requires up to three external Python packages, which need to be installed using the "Pip" Package Manager - the necessary packages depend on which CLI options you choose.
+This script requires up to two external Python packages, which need to be installed using the "Pip" Package Manager - the necessary packages depend on which CLI options you choose.
 These external packages are

 * [`requests` package](https://pypi.org/project/requests/): Used to build HTTP messages to make API calls.
-* [`pandas` package](https://pypi.org/project/pandas/): Used to flatten JSON response data, convert it to CSV format.
 * [`yaml` (PyYAML) package](): Used to read input data from a YAML formatted file, then convert it to JSON.

 ### Command Line Options